-With 23 tribal casinos across Michigan, three commercial casinos in Detroit, and online gambling on the horizon, the legal age to bet ranges from 18 to 21.
+With 23 tribal casinos across Michigan, three commercial casinos in Detroit, and online gambling in full force in the state, the legal age to bet ranges from 18 to 21.

-In fact, many of the state’s tribal gaming facilities have a lower age for entrance than Detroit.
+In fact, many of the state’s tribal gaming facilities have a lower age for entrance than Detroit’s do.

-But while Central Michigan University students can gamble at Soaring Eagle Casino Resort in Mount Pleasant at 18 years old, those same students won’t be able to gamble online when it goes live.
+But although Central Michigan University students can gamble at Soaring Eagle Casino Resort in Mount Pleasant at 18 years old, those same students cannot activate online casino accounts.

 Here are the nuts and bolts of legally gambling in-person and online in Michigan.

 How old do I have to be to gamble online in Michigan?

 The legal gambling age at Detroit casinos has always been 21.